 Anophthalmia means without an eye.
-Some people are born without an eye (congenital) or with a eye that didn’t develp properly.
+Some people are born without an eye (congenital) or with an eye that didn’t develop properly.
 This can lead to sinking in of the eye socket.
-Orbital reconstruction may be done to restore or maintain symmetry as the child grow.
+Orbital reconstruction may be done to restore or maintain symmetry as the child grows.

 Enucleation is a procedure where the entire eye, including the sclera (white part of the eye), is removed.
-A round sphere implant is then paced inside the muscle cone and the muscles are attached to the implant.
-The conjunctiva or skin of the eye is then closed and once healing is complete a prosthesis (fake eye) is made by an ocularist.
+A round sphere implant is then placed inside the muscle cone, and the muscles are attached to the implant.
+The conjunctiva or skin of the eye is then closed, and once healing is complete, a prosthesis (fake eye) is made by an ocularist.

-Evisceration is very similar however, the sclera is left behind and the sphere impant is placed within the remaining sclera.
-The sclera and conjunctiva are then closed over the implant and once healing is complete a prosthesis is made by an ocularist.
+Evisceration is very similar; however, the sclera is left behind and the sphere implant is placed within the remaining sclera.
+The sclera and conjunctiva are then closed over the implant, and once healing is complete, a prosthesis is made by an ocularist.

-Dr. Patipa and Dr. Connor both have extensive training and experience in managing blind painful eyes and anophthalmic sockets.
-If you have a blind painful eye or currently wear a prosthesis and are having trouble with droopy eyelids, alignment or mantaining the prosthesis, contact our office for a consultation.
+Palm Beach Gardens oculoplastic surgeon Michael Connor, MD has extensive training and experience in managing blind, painful eyes and anophthalmic sockets.
+If you have a blind, painful eye or currently wear a prosthesis and are having trouble with droopy eyelids, alignment, or maintaining the prosthesis, contact our office for a consultation.